Unexpected Diagnosis, Exceptional Outcome

 Most insurance policies cover a portion of the cost of this program.

-We cover heart conditions, risk factors for cardiovascular disease, and how to prevent further complications.
+Education: We cover heart conditions, risk factors for cardiovascular disease, and how to make lifestyle changes shown to prevent further complications.

-Our dietitian reviews patients' eating habits and teaches them enjoyable ways to incorporate new foods.
+Nutrition: Our dietitian reviews patients' eating habits and teaches them enjoyable ways to incorporate heart-healthy foods.

 Cardiac Rehabilitation Orientation